 Technical description

-JVET-L0122 AHG5: Reduction of worst case memory bandwidth
+JVET-L0122 AHG5: Reduction of worst case memory bandwidth (Panasonic)

 For merge and inter mode, bi-prediction is disabled for small CU to guarantee that the worst-case memory bandwidth is not exceeded that of 8x8 bi-prediction.
 For the CU coded in merge mode, the motion vector from L0 direction of a bi-prediction motion vector candidate is used to predict the CU, which is the same situation in HEVC.
 For the CU coded in inter mode, bi-prediction is prohibited.
 Besides, the first bin of the inter direction which indicates uni-prediction or bi-prediction is not signaled.

 Test condition and evaluation criteria